dekdevy/hordes-loc/README.md

     de: 'Jäger'
   }
   ```
 We do not have to add a German translation for the `descriptions` string (You can if you want to, of course).
-It is perfectly fine if the translations are incomplete, as the build system will automatically resolve the translations to English.
+It is perfectly fine if the translations are incomplete, as the build system will automatically resolve the incomplete translations to English.
+Once you finished your translation, scroll down to the bottom of the page to find a button named `Commit changes`.
+Leave the option below as `Commit directly to the master branch` and click the button.
+Now that you're done comitting the translation, go to your fork's main page and click the button `New pull request`, add in a name for your Pull Request and click `Create Pull Request`.
-Commit, lint and PR, and the translation will be available in game.
+If everything went fine, your translations will be available in the game.